Freddie Starr: Personal life

 In October 2012, Starr obtained an injunction to prevent a claim from being made about his personal life.
 The injunction was overturned as it was considered to be an issue involving potential defamation, which the media outlets concerned were not planning to publish.
 On 8 October 2012, Channel 4 News reported allegations relating to Starr's appearance on Jimmy Savile's BBC television show Clunk Click in 1974, which he denied through his lawyer and in media interviews.

 On 1 November 2012, as part of Operation Yewtree, Starr was arrested by police at his Warwickshire home, in connection with the Jimmy Savile sexual abuse scandal.
 He was arrested on three subsequent occasions, without any connections to Savile, the last being on 12 February 2014.
 Starr denied the claims made against him.
 On 6 May 2014, it was reported that the Crown Prosecution Service had decided not to bring charges against Starr in connection with the allegations, on the grounds of "insufficient evidence".
+The Crown Prosecution Service said there was "a realistic prospect of conviction" in one case but it was not in the public interest to prosecute Starr.

 On 10 July 2015, the High Court dismissed a claim for slander and libel that Starr had brought against the woman who had made the allegations relating to his appearance on Clunk Click in 1974.
 The woman's claim was found to be true, but the case could not proceed because of the passage of time.
 He emigrated to Spain, but denied this was due to the legal bill estimated at £1 million, saying he had planned to move to Spain whatever the outcome of the court case.

 Death

-Starr was found dead at his home in Mijas, on the Costa Del Sol, Spain, on 9 May 2019, aged 76.
+Starr was found dead at his home in Mijas, on the Costa del Sol, Spain, on 9 May 2019, aged 76.
 A post-mortem showed that he died from coronary artery disease.
-The director of Malaga province's Institute of Legal Medicine stated that Starr's death "was the result of a natural process, and specifically an ischemic heart disease."
+The director of Malaga province's Institute of Legal Medicine stated that Starr's death was natural and caused by an ischemic heart disease.

 At the time of his death, Starr was living in constrained financial circumstances, and his funeral costs were covered by an undertaker from Sheffield.
-The funeral was held at Prescot Parish Church on Merseyside on 13 June 2019, with his body being buried in a family-owned grave in a cemetery at Huyton.
+The funeral was held at Prescot Parish Church on Merseyside on 13 June 2019, with his body being buried in a family-owned grave.